Thewizard18n/PDO_PHP/README.md

  </div>

-# PDO_PHP
+ ## 🚀 Tecnologies

+This project has been developed with the following technologies:

+- PHP
+- MYSQL
+- HTML5
+- CSS3

+## 💻 Project

-This basic project in PHP represents a connection between PHP and a database server
+This basic project in PHP represents a connection between PHP and a database server🧩